 If you don't like using the resort you can camp at no fee just outside the "Centro Vacacional" in the forest.
 There are lots of flat places around, even some accessible by car.

 Alternatively take your gear and walk about two hours up the trail towards the La Malinche.
-Where the forest ends there are tons of flat places with great views.
+There are campsites around timberline (~4000 meters).
 For your next day climb to the Malinche you can hide your backpack somewhere in the woods.
-Be sure to take warm stuff with you as you will sleep just below 4000 m.